mads-XD-kristensen/RedisCache/README.md

 # RedisCache

-Firt-time-setup: For redis use `docker-compose up -d` and a docker container should start with redis installed
+First-time-setup: For redis use `docker-compose up -d` and a docker container should start with redis installed

 To start api use pip to install everything in requirements.txt